ZetrisAI/PPT-Tools/README.md

 ## PPS

 PPS (pieces per second) counter for Tetris in Sprint, Solo and Online games.
 This allows streamers and competitors to track their in-game speed, follow their progress as they get faster and generally to show off.

+## APM

+APM (attack per minute) counter for Tetris in Solo and Online games.
+This allows streamers and competitors to track their damange output, mostly to see how effective their gameplay actually is.